panda3d/panda3d-docs/programming/scene-graph/searching-scene-graph.rst

       shipNP.findAllMatches("**/=type=weaponMount");

-This will search myNodePath recursively using tag/value.
+This will search shipNP recursively using tag/value.
 Tag name is "type" and tag value is "weaponMount".
 All matches found will be returned.

 In addition there are also the methods :meth:`~.NodePath.get_parent()` and